In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 Source: European Commission

-If a California user interacts with a Canadian business from Montreal, the state and the federal laws of both countries apply.
-Since the US has no federal data privacy law, the California law, the Quebec law, and the Canada federal law will apply.
+If a California user interacts with a Canadian business from Montreal, both countries’ state and federal laws apply.
+Since the US has no national data privacy law, the California law, the Quebec law, and the Canada federal law will apply.

 Source: State of California Department of Justice

 If an Indian user interacts with an Indian business, then only the Indian law applies.
-However, at the moment of writing there is no comprehensive data protection law in India yet, so it is likely that the user does not enjoy data subject rights as in some other countries.
+However, at the moment of writing, there is no comprehensive data protection law in India yet, so, likely, the user does not enjoy subject data rights as in some other countries.

-So, the following two laws are applicable to your relationship with the business that may have violated your rights:
+So, the following two laws apply to your relationship with the business that may have violated your rights:

 The ones that are relevant to your case depend on the applicable laws.